danxcraig/sociatall-astro/src/content/docs/market-research/root-causes/supplier-factors.md

 title: Supplier Factors
 ---

-:::note[Work In Progress]

-This section is a constant work in progress.
+:::note[Help Needed]

-If you would like to contribute to its development or maintenance, [we'd love to hear from you](../../overview/help).
+Can you help improve the accuracy, breadth or depth of this page?
+[We'd love to hear from you!](../../overview/help).

 :::